makersacademy/rps-challenge/README.md

 The program will allow the player to play against the computer and the outcome of the game will be declared when there is a winner.

 ## Instructions
-Clone this repository to your desired location using `git clone path-to-your-repo` then run `gem install bundler` (if you don't already have bundler), and then use the command `bundle install`.\
+Clone this repository to your desired location using `git clone https://github.com/mcsuGH/rps-challenge.git` then run `gem install bundler` (if you don't already have bundler), and then use the command `bundle install`.\
 \
 Whilst in the main directory of the `rps_challenge` repository, use the command `rackup` to begin (alternatively use `ruby app.rb`) which will then allow you navigate to the URL `localhost:9292` inside your web browser.
 From there, you can enter your name and begin your game of Rock-Paper-Scissors versus the computer.\
 \